 1) A sexual act committed outside of a marriage relationship and against the marriage (John 8:4).

-3) A sin against one's spouse, which is contrary to the marital vows (Mark 10:11).
+3) A hideous sin against one's spouse (mere putting away) that is contrary to the marital vows (Mark 10:11).

 4) Within the scope of marriage—the display of improper affection for another (Jer 3:9).

 5) Ignoring the bond and considering oneself unmarried (1 Cor 7:15).

 Scholars who define adultery as "sexual relations outside of marriage" are not in error.
 However, if or when a "scholar" (or any teacher) limits adultery to a sexual matter or says sex is always involved, he is mistaken.

 Those who reject the biblical definition of adultery (whether ignorantly or defiantly) and engage in the practice of breaking up marriages and "forbidding to marry" (1 Tim 4:1-3; are on dangerous ground.
 This ungodly and destructive practice is based on the assumption that adultery is nothing more than sex in a second marriage, since the second marriage presumably does not exist in God’s eyes, and that the adultery continues.
 This is not true because a state of adultery exists even if the physical act is never committed.
 In Mark 10:11, we see that the man commits adultery against the woman who is “put away.”
 He is obviously done with her.
 This makes it apparent that adultery can be something other than a sex act.